freeload101/Java-Android-Magisk-Burp-Objection-Root-Emulator-Easy/README.md

 * Run Android apps and pentest without the adware and malware of BlueStacks or NOX.
 * Run BloodHound Active Directory auditing tool
 * AUTOMATIC1111  Stable Diffusion web UI A browser interface based on Gradio library for Stable Diffusion
 * AutoGPT  ( Setup for Pay as you go gpt3-turbo https://platform.openai.com/account/usage )
+* PyCharm
+* Android Debloat Tools

 ### How it works: